 Users are allowed to store the instrument state on any of the 10 Non-Volatile Memories.
-When the power is restored, the instrument will return to the state when it is powered off automatically.
 The state storage will "memorize" the selected function (including the Arbitrary Waveform), Frequency, Amplitude, DC Offset, Phase, Duty Cycle, Symmetry, and other modulation parameter used.